jonasof/cpanel-dns-updater/README.md

 Requirements
 --------

-PHP >= 5.3
+PHP >= 5.4 (maybe works in 5.3)

 How to use
 ---------

-Passo 1: create one subdomain in cPanel type A with yout current IP (in DNS Zone Editor).
+Pass 1: create one subdomain in cPanel type A with yout current IP (in DNS Zone Editor).

-Passo 2: clone/download this repository.
+Pass 2: clone/download this repository.

+Pass 3: install dependencies with composer (composer install)

-Passo 3: put the files in any desidered folder.
+Pass 4: put the files in any desidered folder.
 I recommend /opt/cpanel-dns-updater.
 If you want, you can put it in a web folder and run run.php.

-Passo 4: create the file config/config.php.
+Pass 5: create the file config/config.php.
 Insert the data required in config/config.sample.php

-Passo 5: configure an cron to run.php (asset run with the same owner of folder).
+Pass 6: configure an cron to run.php (asset run with the same owner of folder).
 Exemple:
 0,30 * * * * /usr/bin/php /opt/cpanel-dns-updater/run.php

 Libraries
 -----------
-This script uses API cPanel
+This script uses the API "cpanel-php" <https://github.com/mgufrone/cpanel-php/tree/master> from mgufrone.
- * @author Gerardo Ortiz V.
- * @copyright (c) 2010 MB Works, Inc.
- * @package cPanelAPI

 History